pschmeichel2/classic_models_backend_spring/README.md

 # spring2

 ## What it is
-This is a simple Webservice Backend for the [MySQL Sample Database](https://www.mysqltutorial.org/mysql-sample-database.aspx).
+This is a simple Webservice Backend for the [MySQL Sample Database](https://www.mysqltutorial.org/mysql-sample-database.aspx) "classicmodels".

 It can be used by any webservice-enabled frontend.
 Also it has a built-in [Swagger](https://swagger.io/) GUI.